phasorpy/phasorpy/docs/contributing.rst

-The repository is based on `git <https://git-scm.com/>`_, a distributed version control software for tracking changes in the source code files and for coordinating work among programmers who are collaboratively developing.
+The repository is based on `git <https://git-scm.com/>`_, a distributed version control software for tracking changes in the source code files and for coordinating work among programmers collaboratively developing the code.

 PhasorPy uses GitHub's `fork and pull collaborative development model
 <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests>`_.